 CLEANERS WHO GUARANTEE YOUR BOND BACK

 It’s a bold claim you need to be very careful of.
 How can a cleaner promise your bond back when other factors maybe at play like maybe you’ve damage a wall, or window or maybe you have rental arrears.
 Certainly at the very least you want to understand the fine print of how can they make such a claim and what would the process be if the landlord or property manager plans to make a claim for the bond.
-Of course a claim like this would include a return visit but refer to the above as many issues are the same like how fast can they come back.
+Of course a claim like this would include a return visit but refer to the above as many issues are the same like how fast can they come. back.

 NUMBER OF CLEANERS WORKING ON THE CLEAN

 While it’s possible and a cleaner we use does work by himself.
 Bond cleaning takes a lot of time.
 It’s odd to be able to correctly clean a house in 1 day with 1 person, there is just too much to do.
-So be weary of a bond licenser who plans to do it all on their own and certainly if they claim it would take them 3 to 4 hours.
+So be wary of a bond licenser who plans to do it all on their own and certainly if they claim it would take them 3 to 4 hours.

 WHAT TO PAY FOR A BOND CLEANER

 We all do it.
 If we can get a cheaper price for the same thing why not.
 Some cleaners will give you a low quote to secure your business, but here is the big pit fall.
 A low price equates to a low quality fast clean, which will put you on the hook for issues at the exit and a possible bond claim.
-Good bond cleaners usually change at least $660, but as much as $1,200.
+Good bond cleaners usually charge at least $660, but as much as $1,200.
 I recently had a bond cleaner charge $800 and afterwards I still had to spend an hour cleaning all the power points and light switches and the walls still were not that clean.
 So if a cleaner wants to charge you under these amounts you need to really assume they will not do a good enough job.

 TEST THEM WITH QUESTIONS